OGalOz/Boba-seq/README.md

 ## Overview
-The code in this repository is used to map barcodes to insert sequences and then to their genomic location (if a reference assembly is provided).
+The code in this repository is used to map barcodes to "insert sequences" and then to their genomic location (if a reference assembly is provided).
 It was designed to map barcoded expression libraries.